 Employees and students want to be able to have a say in their own workplace or study environment.
 To facilitate this, each faculty has a School Council and each education program has a Program Committee.
-Up until now, JADS did not have its own participation body or council.
-This is going to change.
-On 14 December, the Faculty Councils, University Councils and Executive Boards approved the Participation Regulations of the new JADS/db council.
+Up until 2023, JADS did not have its own participation body or council.
+On 14 December 2022, the Faculty Councils, University Councils and Executive Boards approved the Participation Regulations of the new JADS/db council.

 What is the JADS/db council?

 More information can be found in the FAQ and Documentation below.
-If you have any questions or if you want to apply as candidate, send an e-mail to: firstname.lastname@example.org
+If you have any questions, send an e-mail to: email@example.com

 The council has a number of tasks and powers:

 The council consists of four elected students, two elected members from the academic staff and two elected members from the support and administrative staff.

 This means that the council also discusses the education and examination regulations (OER) with the program director and must approve changes to the OER.
 Only the two members of the academic staff and two student members have right to vote in this case.

 The council speaks with the management team, with the academic director as the formal discussion partner; the program director is the discussion partner for matters in which the council fulfills its role as Program Committee.

 The Council meets at least four times a year with the Management Team, who draws up a meeting schedule for this.
 Some of these meetings are devoted to subjects that the Council fulfills in its role as Program Committee.
 In preparation, the Council can also meet itself if desired; the preliminary consultations.
 Finally, the council can arrange an extra meeting if the chairman or two members of the council wish.